awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 ## Sending Metrics and Logs to a Different AWS Account<a name="CloudWatch-Agent-send-to-different-AWS-account"></a>

 To have the CloudWatch agent send the metrics, logs, or both to a different AWS account, specify a `role_arn` parameter in the agent configuration file on the sending server\.
-The `role_arn` value specifies an IAM role in the sending account that the agent uses when sending data to the target account\.
+The `role_arn` value specifies an IAM role in the target account that the agent uses when sending data to the target account\.
 This role enables the sending account to assume a corresponding role in the target account when delivering the metrics or logs to the target account\.

 You can also specify two separate `role_arn` strings in the agent configuration file: one to use when sending metrics, and another for sending logs\.